Berkeley Breathed: Cartooning career

 Breathed was first published when he was hired part-time by the Austin American-Statesman to draw editorial cartoons for the newspaper.
-This job was short-lived; he was dismissed shortly after one of his cartoons caused outrage.
+This job was short-lived; he was dismissed shortly after one of his cartoons (about a busing order imposed on the local school system) caused outrage.
 His first comic strip published regularly was The Academia Waltz, which appeared in the Daily Texan, in 1978 while he was a student at the University of Texas.
 During his time at the University of Texas, Breathed self-published two collections of The Academia Waltz, using the profits to pay his tuition.
 The comic strip attracted the notice of the editors of The Washington Post, who recruited him to do a nationally syndicated strip.

 On December 8, 1980, Bloom County made its debut.
-It featured some of the characters from Academia Waltz, including former frat-boy Steve Dallas and the paraplegic Vietnam war veteran Cutter John.
+It featured some of the characters from Academia Waltz, including former frat-boy Steve Dallas and the paraplegic Vietnam War veteran Cutter John.
 At its start, the strip's style was so similar to that of another popular strip, Doonesbury, that Doonesbury's creator Garry Trudeau wrote to Breathed several times to indicate their similarities.
 Breathed has acknowledged that he borrowed liberally from Doonesbury during his early career.
 In the Outland collection One Last Little Peek, Breathed even put an early Bloom County side by side with the Doonesbury comic strip from which it obviously took its idea.

 Bloom County earned Breathed the Pulitzer Prize for editorial cartooning during 1987.
 The strip eventually appeared in over 1,200 newspapers around the world until Breathed retired the daily strip in 1989, stating that he wanted to terminate the strip while it was still popular.
 At that time, he said, "A good comic strip is no more eternal than a ripe melon.
 The ugly truth is that in most cases, comics age less gracefully than their creators".